rubrikinc/terraform-aws-rubrik-cloudon/README.md

 Terraform module that adds Cloud Compute Settings to an existing archive location.
 The following steps are completed by the module:

+- Create a new IAM Policy with the correct permissions for CloudOn and attach it to the specified user.
 - Create a new IAM Role with the correct permissions for CloudOn to use the AWS VMImport service.
 - Create a new Security Group to allow the Rubrik Cluster to talk to the Rubrik Storm instances.
 - Create S3 and KMS endpoint so that Rubrik Storm can keep data on the AWS network.
+- Configures Cloud Compute Settings on Rubrik cluster.

 ## Documentation